 What is the Wyndham Learning Festival?

-As we continue to adapt to the COVID-19 pandemic, we will plan the Wyndham Learning Festival to offer a range of opportunities that meet the needs, interests and aspirations of the diverse community of Wyndham.
+As we continue to adapt to local and global challenges, we will plan the Wyndham Learning Festival to offer a range of opportunities that meet the needs, interests and aspirations of the diverse community of Wyndham.

 This Festival is led by Wyndham Community & Education Centre and supported by Wyndham City Council.